 Key to proposing a battery design and determining accurate pricing is a good understanding of the technical and programmatic requirements of that battery.
 At Totex we have put together a worksheet to collect all of this information.
 Equally important is that it is a concise written record which makes for a handy reference should the project be put on hold for weeks or months at a time.
 If you are interested in obtaining pricing from us, please click here to access our worksheet.
+(Please note that the worksheet blank fields are completely editable and can be saved before submission to Totex.
+There should be no need to print the worksheet out before adding your information)

 Below are some explanatory notes for the worksheet.
 Please refer to this should you have questions while filling out the worksheet.